rmarji/AI-Principles-Book/content/chapters/chapter-1.md

 ### From Specialists to Generalists

-Early agents excel at narrow domains—scheduling, research, writing, analysis.
+Early agents excel at narrow domains-scheduling, research, writing, analysis.
 Over time, agents become increasingly general, handling broader ranges of tasks with less specialized configuration.
 The trend points toward agents that can adapt to whatever you need rather than requiring different agents for different tasks.

 This generalization does not eliminate the value of specialized agents for specific high-stakes applications.
 But it does mean that capable general-purpose agents will become increasingly accessible, lowering the barrier to AI agent adoption.

 ### From Individual to Collective

-Single agents operating independently give way to agent systems—multiple agents working together, coordinating their activities, and achieving outcomes beyond what any individual agent could accomplish.
+Single agents operating independently give way to agent systems-multiple agents working together, coordinating their activities, and achieving outcomes beyond what any individual agent could accomplish.
 Multi-agent architectures enable specialization, parallel processing, and robustness through redundancy.

 The leaders who master individual agents today will be prepared to orchestrate agent teams tomorrow.